Get Started with glydet

 in most experimental scenarios.

-🔧 Generic vs. Specific Monosaccharides
+Generic vs. Specific Monosaccharides

-glydet works seamlessly with generic monosaccharide
+glydet works with generic monosaccharide names, such as

-names (e.g., “Hex”, “HexNAc”, “dHex”) and structures lacking linkage
+“Hex”, “HexNAc”, and “dHex”, as well as structures lacking linkage

 information.
 This level of structural resolution reflects what is